Dissecting the Costs of Cybercriminal Operations

 Executive Summary

 Everything has its price on dark web, and almost anything can be sold or bought openly.
-Although sometimes it seems that to succeed in cybercrime, a person must be a Jack of all trades, in reality almost every criminal endeavor requires various tools and services provided by a network other members.
+Although sometimes it seems that to succeed in cybercrime, a person must be a Jack of all trades, in reality almost every criminal endeavor requires various tools and services provided by a network of other members.

 The cybercriminal underground is quite verticalized, with threat actors specializing in particular areas of expertise.
 It is this distribution of expertise that contributes to the underground market’s resiliency.
 Similar to drug cartels, once you remove one threat actor or forum, rivals will immediately take its place.
 As a result, to kickstart a campaign and move beyond a concept to the final execution and substantial profit, a puzzle game has to be completed first.